j4s0nmo0n/belettetimoree.github.io/_posts/2023-11-01-WSUS-to-ADCS-ESC8.md

 By default, as well explained in [Sant0rryu blog post](https://sant0rryu.github.io/posts/CertPotato/#public-key-infrastructure) , when ADCS is installed, different default templates are available.
 Two of them are the **User** and **Machine** templates which can be requested by any user and machine/computer accounts in the domain.
 We are particularly interested by these two templates.
 First let's talk about machine template.

 Initially, all client's updates are installed by LocalSytem NT Authority\\System account which is a built-in service account.
 In Active Directory environment, localSystem uses computer account when trying to connect to remote server on the domain.
-So basically while look for updates, windows clients may use computer account if authentification is needed in Active Directory environment.
+So basically while looking for updates, windows clients may use computer account if authentification is needed in Active Directory environment.

 ## Account authentification (PKINIT)